Submit an ATP Question

 In a rural tribal community the closest school may be more than 2 miles from the reservation.
 Could we still qualify for Safe Routes to School funds?
 Would the distance hinder an application for infrastructure funding?
 The project must be within 2 miles of the school to qualify for the Safe Routes to Schools funding, but the other qualifications of the community sound like it fits well with the goals of the program.

 Are shovel-ready projects preferred?
 If so, how is project readiness reflected in scoring criteria?
 For example, some project have CA environmental clearance (CEQA), but not federal environmental clearance (NEPA) because they didn’t anticipate using federal funds.
-Would that project be positioned well for implementation in FY15/16?
+Would that project be positioned well for implementation in Cycle 3?
 Yes, shovel-ready projects are preferred.
 It is not part of the scoring criteria, but projects will be programmed based on the when they request allocation, dependent on the project schedule provided by the applicant in the application.
-The ATP does have some state-only funds, which will be used on smaller projects that won’t have to go through the federal clearance process.
+The ATP does have some state-only funds, which you can request exclusively if this will be an issue for your project.